-The Department of Portable Antiquities and Treasure is at the centre of research into archaeological finds in England and Wales from the last ten years.
+The Department of Britain, Europe and Prehistory is at the centre of research into archaeological finds in England and Wales from the last ten years.
 Staff also work with colleagues in other Museum departments to study, analyse and conserve treasure finds.

 The Portable Antiquities Scheme (PAS) database of finds from England and Wales is the basis of the department’s research work.

 It is now a living resource, constantly updated by departmental staff with several hundred new objects each day.
 The objects recorded by the scheme, are known as "portable antiquities" and are found by members of the public.
 These objects range from the Palaeolithic to around the eighteenth Century.